![]() |

 former configuration section, a similar thing will happen, but a

-different path (/home/httpd/dev/lib) will be prepended to @INC
+different path (/home/httpd/dev/lib) will be prepended to @INC:

-It's important to be aware that a changed @INC
+It's important to be aware that a changed @INC is effective only

-or a similar configuration directive.
+inside the <Location> or a similar configuration directive.

-subclasses the PerlRequire
+Apache::PerlVINC subclasses the PerlRequire directive, marking

 the file to be reloaded by the fixup handler, using the value of

-.
-That's local to the fixup handler, so you
+PerlINC for @INC. That's local to the fixup handler, so you

-won't actually see @INC
+won't actually see @INC changed in your script.

 In addition the modules with different versions can be unloaded at the

-end of request, using the PerlCleanupHandler
+end of request, using the PerlCleanupHandler handler:

-effect things differently depending on
+Also notice that PerlVersion effect things differently depending on

 where it was placed.
 If it was placed inside a <Location>